irfanstract/cb1ts/CONTRIBUTING.md

 ## Helpful tasks

-Running `hereby --tasks` provides the full listing, but here are a few common tasks you might use.
+Running `npx hereby --tasks` provides the full listing, but here are a few common tasks you might use.

 ```
 hereby local             # Build the compiler into built/local.